cleon30/cerberus/README.md

 ### Running Python AI QR Scan

-Considering that you already have EpocCam Pro/"Your IP App" ready, you only will need to executre in the shell:
+Considering that you already have EpocCam Pro/"Your IP App" ready, you only will need to execute in the shell:
 ```bash
 cd QR-python-API-darknet && python3 main.py
 ```